AlejandroAMarin/BIMSA/README.md

 python3 run_bimsa.py -s 18318 -d 2500 -t 12 -f ~/inputs/PacBio.CSS.1M.seq -m 50 -dn
 ```
 ## Advanced BIMSA configurations
-The user can configure BIMSA's WRAM sctructure sizes by using the arguments `--wf_trans`, `--seq_trans`, `--cigar_trans` indicating the size in a number from 3 to 10 which refers to a power of 2 for the size in MB.
+The user can configure BIMSA's WRAM structure sizes by using the arguments `--wf_trans`, `--seq_trans`, `--cigar_trans` indicating the size in a number from 3 to 10 which refers to a power of 2 for the size in MB.
 - `--wf_trans` Controls the wavefront WRAM size.
 - `--seq_trans` Controls the number of characters read from the sequence for the WRAM at a given time.
 - `--cigar_trans` Controls the number of CIGAR characters stored in WRAM before they are written in MRAM.

 > [!IMPORTANT]
-> If BIMSA arises an error comunicating that the WRAM space is surpassed, lowering `--wf_trans`, `--seq_trans`, `--cigar_trans` or the number of tasklets `-t` will trade performance for WRAM space utillization, which will make the file executable.
+> If BIMSA raises an error communicating that the WRAM space is surpassed, lowering `--wf_trans`, `--seq_trans`, `--cigar_trans` or the number of tasklets `-t` will trade performance for WRAM space utilization, which will make the file executable.

 > [!IMPORTANT]
-> If BIMSA arises an error comunicating that the MRAM space is surpassed, only decreassing `-t` will trade performance for MRAM utilization.
+> If BIMSA raises an error communicating that the MRAM space is surpassed, only decreasing `-t` will trade performance for MRAM utilization.
 Additionally, if the number of sequences is enough to feed more DPUs, increasing `-d` will lower MRAM utilization.
 If MRAM utilization is superior to 100% with `-t 1` and using the maximum numbeber of DPUs, it means that the file is not supported for BIMSA execution.

 > [!WARNING]
-> The arguments `-p`, `-db`, `-bd`, `-ad` are only for debugging and developing pourposes.
+> The arguments `-p`, `-db`, `-bd`, `-ad` are only for debugging and developing purposes.
 The heuristics code is not maintained.

 ## All BIMSA script arguments
 ```